matthauck/wrench/README.md

 * Difficulty mapping results to objects
 * Difficulty working with auto-incrementing private keys
 * Difficulty integrating into web frameworks
-* Proliferation of DAO and manager objects
+* Proliferation of DAO and manager classes
+* Proliferation of `implicit` session parameters
 * Associations should be fetched exactly when you want them to be

 Cool things to note